Philippe-S01/abracADAbra2023/index.md

 ---
 layout: page
-title: Wikispeedia for Cliché Analysis
+title: A world full of clichés
-subtitle: Using data generated from Wikispeedia to analyze clichés about people from a country
+subtitle: Using data extracted from Wikispeedia to analyze clichés around the world
 use-site-title: true
 ---